kris-kuiper/Validator/README.md

 If the amount is below 100, validation will pass.

 #### Using multiple conditions

-Although the last rule `isString` in example below is requires the provided data to be a `string` and the provided age is an `interger` number, the validation still succeeds.
+Although the last rule `isString`, in the example below, requires the provided data to be a `string` and the provided age field is an `interger` number (`25`), the validation still succeeds.
 This is because the last `conditional` rule returns `false`, so the `isString` rule is not executed.

 ```php
 use KrisKuiper\Validator\Validator;